1989 Polish parliamentary election: Opposition groups

-Electoral System
+Electoral system

-The Sejm was elected using a two-round system.
+The Sejm was elected using a two-round system, with multiple seats per constituency; however, this was not a true multiple non-transferable vote system due to the unusual system of reserving seats to parties in advance.
 The Council of State was responsible for drawing out constituencies, which would have between two and five seats.
 Each voter had multiple votes, one for each seat in the constituency, and each seat was elected on its own separate ballot.
 In addition, up to 10% of the seats in the Sejm would be reserved to the national list; the final settled number of national list seats was 35.

 In the constituencies, only the PZPR and its satellite parties were allowed to nominate candidates in their own name; Solidarity candidates had to formally run as independents.
 The seats in each constituency would be reserved to candidates of one of the PRON member parties or to independent candidates (a category which de facto also included opposition parties), based on an allocation predetermined by the Council of State "pursuant to the concluded roundtable agreement".
 The constituencies, as well as the seats within each constituency, were numbered in a single consecutive series.
 At least one seat in each constituency was guaranteed for independent candidates.
 Within each seat, the elections were multi-candidate, but only between candidates of the category to which the seat was reserved (for example, only PZPR candidates could run in the PZPR-reserved seats).
 Rather than making a mark next to the name of the candidate which he desired to vote for, a voter had to strike out the names of all other candidates; leaving two or more names unstruck would have spoiled the ballot.